hbrobotics/ros_arduino_bridge/README.md

 #define USE_BASE
 </pre>

 You will also need to choose one of the supported motor controllers by uncommenting its #define statement and commenting out any others.
-By default, the Pololu VNH5019 driver is chosen.
+By default, the Adafruit Motor Driver v2.3 is chosen.

 Choose a supported encoder library by by uncommenting its #define statement and commenting out any others.
 At the moment, the two options are the Robogaia Mega Encoder shield (chosen by default) and the directo connection ARDUINO_ENC_COUNTER option that works for Arduino Uno compatible boards.